 BMUs will continue to be settled using their current Alternative Payment Mechanism for the foreseeable future.

-Publication and Review of the PP
+Publication and Review of the PM

-4.1 The TSO shall publish the PP in a timely fashion after the Authority has approved the proposal.

-4.2 The PP will be published on the TSO website in a timely fashion after approval is received, and industry informed via the Joint European Stakeholder Group (JESG) mailing list.
+4.1 The TSO shall publish the PM in a timely fashion after the Authority has approved the .
+Methodology4.2 The PM will be published on the TSO website in a timely fashion after approval is received, and industry informed via the Joint European Stakeholder Group (JESG) mailing list.

-4.3 The TSO shall review the PP methodology every 3 years and advise the Authority of the outcome of any such review.
+4.3 The TSO shall review the Pricing methodology every 3 years and advise the Authority of the outcome of any such review.
 The review will be sent to the Authority for approval.

 Appendix A – NESO Assessment